Workplace Health and Safety FAQs

 A breach in regulation compliance could result in include fines and in some cases imprisonment.

-When can health and safety inspectors visit?
+When can a health and safety inspector visit?

 Health and safety inspectors can visit your workplace at any time.
 For routine inspections they are more likely to schedule it in beforehand.

-Do I have to have a health and safety policy?
+Do I need a health and safety policy?

 It is a legal requirement for companies with 5 or more employees to have a health and safety policy.
 Health and safety policies should include a statement of intent, a list of who is responsible for what and information about how issues will be managed.